numbered-works/numbered-works.github.io/_posts/2022-03-08-html-dungeons.md

 ## Hypertext

-[Linking](https://www.w3.org/WhatIs.html) is HTML's killer feature, and it makes sense to link every reference you can in your dungeon.
-Internal linking is obvious: every mention of a location, a random table, a character, whatever, can be linked to its definition within the document.
+[Linking](https://www.w3.org/WhatIs.html) is HTML's killer feature, and it makes sense to link every reference you can in your dungeon, especially if your page is long.
+Every mention of a location, a random table, a creature, can be linked to its definition within the document.

 If you are writing in markdown before converting to HTML, your headers should all be assigned unique IDs you can link to.
 Using [reference links](https://www.markdownguide.org/basic-syntax/#reference-style-links) will keep your markdown readable and avoid repetition.